ajithpinninti/android_nomorenoise/README.md

 # noisereduction

-Android application which take noisey audio as input and emits clear output in our required format.
+Android application takes noisy audio as input and emits clear output in our required format.
 -> It will process audio files and give output files without noise.
 We can save in our reqired format(.wav,.mp3,.flac) -> It can also  take video as input and do noisecancellation on audio in video.